Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Exemptions under Chapter 112.313(12), Florida Statutes

-No employee shall be held in violation of Items 1. and 2. of Section II in doing business with the State University System or any of its institutions if any of the following conditions apply:
+No employee shall be held in violation of Items (1.) and (2.) above in doing business with the State University System or any of its institutions if any of the following conditions apply:

 2. The purchase or sale is for legal advertising in a newspaper for any utilities service or for passage on a common carrier.